 When smoke is detected in an area of the home

-Before Pearlie moved into her own apartment, her support staff had no idea how much she loved to bake!
+Before Pearlie moved into her own apartment, her support staff did not realize just how much she loved to bake.
 Pearlie likes to use both the stove-top and the oven, and her support team was concerned that she might forget to turn the oven off.
 Her remote support system now includes a stove sensor that sends alerts if the stove is left on for more than 45 minutes.
 The kitchen also has a motion sensor installed, so if the stove is on and she leaves the room, she is reminded to return to the kitchen and finish cooking.